wso2/docs-choreo-dev/en/docs/insights/view-api-insights.md

 #### Viewing number of requests by country

-You can hover over the highlighted countries to view the country name and the total hit counts originated from that location.
-The map can be zoomed and panned using mouse gestures.
+You can hold the pointer over the highlighted countries to view the country name and the total number of hits from that location.
+You can also use the mouse to zoom the map or pan it.

 ![Geo Map by country](../assets/img/insights/geomap-requests-by-country.png){.cInlineImage-half}